indieopensource/enterprise-ready-supplement/terms.md

     3.  the _Company_

-    4.  the **Software** the license covers
+    4.  the **Software** this agreement

-    5.  the **License Fee** for the license
+    5.  the **Fee** for this agreement

 2. The _Proposal_ may identify:

-    1.  the **Payment Method** _Company_ will use to pay the _License Fee_, which by default is bank-to-bank transfer, such as FedWire, ACH, SEPA, or SWIFT, if possible, and otherwise a common electronic payment system, such as PayPal, Stripe, or Square Cash
+    1.  the **Payment Method** _Company_ will use to pay the _Fee_, which by default is bank-to-bank transfer, such as FedWire, ACH, SEPA, or SWIFT, if possible, and otherwise a common electronic payment system, such as PayPal, Stripe, or Square Cash

-    2.  the **Term** of the license, six calendar months by default
+    2.  the **Term** of this agreement, six calendar months by default

 ## <a id="Supplementary_Terms"></a>Supplementary Terms